audreysiqiliu/three-factors-of-behavior/README.md

 ### 4a. `4a_raw-factor_models.py`

 **Purpose**:
-- This script fits a linear mixed-effects model (LME) with all trialsSince IVs as categorical along with several reduced models and compares them using likelihood ratio tests (LRT) and Bayesian Information Criterion (BIC).
+- This script fits the raw-factors linear mixed-effects model (LME) with all trialsSince variables as categorical variables along with reduced models.
+Full and reduced models are compared using likelihood ratio tests (LRT) to quantify the importance of variables omitted in the reduced models.

 **Input**:
 - **`df_HNL1_hits_final_cleaned_for_LME.csv`**: The cleaned and filtered dataset produced in the previous steps, ready for modeling.